 Ability to Keep Residents Mobile

-This datapoint measures the percent of long-term stay residents that were able to retain mobility.
+This metric measures the percent of long-term care patients that retained mobility levels.

 Short-term Care: Rehospitalizations